- What is The Role of Data Analytics?

 - Uncover Hidden Insights: Data is collected and then analyzed based on business requirements to uncover hidden insights.

 - Generating Reports: The report is generated based on the data and is sent to the respective teams and individuals for further consideration.
-It can be general reports (query report, data entry report, etc.), aggregate reports (irregular reports like complex bills, etc.), or dashboard reports.
+It can be general reports (query reports, data entry reports, etc.), aggregate reports (irregular reports like complex bills, etc.), or dashboard reports.

 - Perform Market Analysis: Market analysis is useful for understanding a company’s strengths and weaknesses.